All Products

 3. On the General Quotas page, find the quota that you want to manage and click Create Alert Rule in the Actions column.

-4. In the Create Quota Alert Rule panel, configure the parameters and click OK.
-The following table describes the parameters.
+4. On the Create Alarm Rule page, configure the parameters and click Confirm.

 Parameter